BBEdit 10

 TechTalksTO with Ali

-11 November 2010, terribly early in the morning
+11 November 2010, early morning

 I went to the Gladstone with a coworker and Tyler to hear Ali and Matt from Well.ca talk about how they keep Well.ca chugging along.
 They discussed the software development process at Well, the tools they use to get things done, and the corporate culture that facilitates the work they do.
 Ali’s one of the smartest people I know, so if you’re interested in starting a start up I recommend you copy what he does, more or less verbatim.